PREVIOUS | TABLE OF CONTENTS | NEXT

 - An absence approved by the employee’s supervisor after proper notification is given to the supervisor of the reason for absence and estimated length of absence.

 - A position listed in the personnel complement and approved by the Board of Supervisors or the County Manager.
 Employees in authorized positions are eligible for benefit coverage.

-- Behavioral Anchors:
+- Behavioral Examples: